 SaaS marketers can use either to generate and qualify leads.

 Use a casual tone that’s consistent with your brand identity.
 Break the monotony of text with brand-consistent images and GIFs.
-Keep the quiz short, though.
+But keep the quiz short.
 It shouldn’t take longer than three minutes to complete.

 Send a series of emails to people who participated in your quiz.
 The introduction email should reference the quiz results.
 You can then send custom drip email campaigns to each group separately.